NHendricks/tiltaudioConverter/README.md

 Please install java from https://java.com/de/download/ (or make sure that the environment variable JAVA_HOME is set correctly).
 Then run gradew.bat tasks.
 The first call will download the gradle runtime into the gradle cache.
 Subsequent calls will be faster.

+On linux please install ffmpeg (sudo apt install ffmpeg), on Windows unzip ffmpeg into _ffmpeg.

-To generate from Altsound-zipfile into tiltaudio (ordered) directory structure run "gradlew.bat generateAltsound2Tiltaudio"
+To generate from Altsound-zipfile into tiltaudio (ordered) directory structure run "gradlew.bat generateAltsound2Tiltaudio".

-To generate pinsound randomized directories into tiltaudio (ordered) directory structure run "gradlew.bat generatePinsound2Tiltaudio"
+To generate pinsound randomized directories into tiltaudio (ordered) directory structure run "gradlew.bat generatePinsound2Tiltaudio".
+You need the altsound zip file located in _input and the pinsound zip file in _input_pinsound.

 To convert and normalize ogg files to wav run "gradlew.bat convert"